 ASL processing efficiency

-Figure 2 provides an overview of the of correct orienting to the referent in response to the target sig.
+Figure 2 provides an overview of the time-course of correct orienting to the referent in response to the target sign.
 The three curves show changes in the mean proportion of trials on which participants in each age group fixated the correct referent at every 33 ms interval as the target sign unfolded.
-Table 1 provides summary statistics.
-Before seeing the target sign, participants fixated on the signer.
-Children were slower to respond and less accurate, on average, maintaining their gaze on the center signer longer and reaching a lower asymptote.
-The youngest children to orient to the target (t(22) = 2.05, d = 0.21) and were less accurate (t(27) = -2.96, d = 0.33).
+Table 1 provides summary statistics of performance across the three age groups.
+At the onset of the target sign, mean proportion looking to target was 0.5,meaning that participants were fixated on the signer.
+As the sign unfolded, proportion looking to the target increased.
+However, children were slower to respond and less accurate, maintaining their gaze on the center signer longer and reaching a lower asymptote than did the adults.
+The youngest children had longer mean latencies to orient to the target (t(22) = 2.05, d = 0.57), were less accurate (t(27) = -2.96, d = 1.1) and less likely to initiate center-to-target shifts than older children (t(27) = -2.51, d = 0.93).